vimaltiwari2612/SalesforceChromeExtension/README.md

 Limitations:

 1. Might not work if more than one org instances are open in chrome.
+2. Have some issues while working in lightning environment.
 3. might requires to refresh the active tab on chrome.

 Credits: [@mwelburn](https://github.com/mwelburn/Chrome-Extension-Force-SOQL-Popup)